keras-team/keras/docs/templates/preprocessing/image.md

             The generator loops indefinitely.
     - __flow_from_directory(directory)__: Takes the path to a directory, and generates batches of augmented/normalized data.
 Yields batches indefinitely, in an infinite loop.
         - __Arguments__:
             - __directory__: path to the target directory.
-It should contain one subdirectory per class, and the subdirectories should contain PNG or JPG images.
+It should contain one subdirectory per class.
+                Any PNG, JPG or BNP images inside each of the subdirectories directory tree will be included in the generator.
                 See [this script](https://gist.github.com/fchollet/0830affa1f7f19fd47b06d4cf89ed44d) for more details.
             - __target_size__: tuple of integers, default: `(256, 256)`.
 The dimensions to which all images found will be resized.
             - __color_mode__: one of "grayscale", "rbg".
 Default: "rgb".
 Whether the images will be converted to have 1 or 3 color channels.
             - __classes__: optional list of class subdirectories (e.g. `['dogs', 'cats']`).
 Default: None.
 If not provided, the list of classes will be automatically inferred (and the order of the classes, which will map to the label indices, will be alphanumeric).